roryl/lucee-book/lucee_server.md

 > mkdir learnlucee

 This create a directory to store my files for development.
-You can create as many directories as you need anywhere.
+CommandBox can work from any directories that you create to store Lucee scripts.

 > cd learnlucee